isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

-Performance is very sensitive to cache performance and cache algorithms favor simple (usually linear) access to adjacent data.
+Performance is very sensitive to cache performance, and cache algorithms favor simple (usually linear) access to adjacent data.

 ##### Example